MEAL: A Benchmark for Continual Multi-Agent Reinforcement Learning: Experiments

-A well-documented pitfall in continual RL is the gradual loss of \textbf{plasticity}, an agent’s ability to fit new data after many tasks \citep{abbas2023loss, dohare2024loss}.
-To test whether MEAL exhibits the same pathology, we repeat a Level 1 10-task sequence multiple times and compare performance between repetitions.
-We evaluate the fine-tuning (FT) baseline, as it ranks highest in plasticity according to Table~\ref{tab:cmarl_metrics}.
-We track three standard metrics, each normalized to the initial repetition: (i) \textbf{AUC-loss} \(\downarrow\) captures capacity drop, (ii) Final-performance ratio (\textbf{FPR}) \(\uparrow\) compares the final plateau to the first repetition, and (iii) Raw-AUC ratio (\textbf{RAUC}) \(\uparrow\) measures total reward accumulated during the repeat.
-For formal definitions of the metrics and training curves, see Appendix~\ref{app:plasticity_metrics}.
-Figure~\ref{fig:plasticity_curves} shows that repeating tasks 10 times leads to a consistently greater loss of plasticity across all metrics, compared to 3 repetitions, in most tasks.
-Table~\ref{tab:ft_global} summarises the sequence-level means: AUC-loss rises $\approx40\%$, while FPR drops below 1, and RAUC falls $6.5\%$, confirming that MEAL triggers the same degradation seen in single-agent continual RL.
+A well-documented pitfall in continual RL is the gradual loss of \textbf{plasticity}, an agent’s ability to fit new data after many tasks \cite{abbas2023loss, dohare2024loss}.
+To test whether MEAL exhibits the same pathology, we train IPPO on a Level 1 10-task sequence over multiple repetitions and compare the performance between them.
+We track two metrics: (i) \textbf{AUC-loss} captures capacity drop, (ii) \textbf{Dormancy ratio} quantifies the fraction of inactive neurons in the policy network.
+Appendix~\ref{app:plasticity_metrics} describes these metrics in greater detail and depicts the training curves.
+We observe that both metrics deteriorate with longer training (Table~\ref{tab:ft_global} and Figure~\ref{fig:plasticity_curves}), confirming that loss of plasticity also appears in the multi-agent setting.
+Despite our setting spanning over 10B environment steps, well beyond the scale of prior studies~\cite{abbas2023loss, dohare2024loss}, MEAL exhibits a notably smaller loss of plasticity.
+We conjecture that this is due to the use of multiple output heads that isolate task-specific outputs, mitigate gradient interference, and enable the shared backbone to learn more transferable features.